Subscribe for Real-World Readiness

 Myth 7: Sleeping in an indoor hammock will ruin your drywall

 The Fact: Suspending yourself in the air is one of the oldest ways to stay cool because it allows heat to escape from underneath you 360 degrees.
-And no, you do not need to drill massive, heavy-duty lag bolts into your rental’s drywall to pull it off.
+But you do not need to drill massive, heavy-duty lag bolts into your rental's drywall to pull it off.

 The Fix: You can get the exact same breezy, zero-contact sleeping setup by using a freestanding structural frame.

-Myth 8: Drinking a gallon of plain water cures summer dehydration
+Myth 8: Drinking a gallon of plain water is enough to cure summer dehydration

 The Myth: Alcohol and caffeine act as diuretics that promote dehydration, so swapping them for a massive jug of plain water fixes the problem.

-The Fact: If you are sweating heavily, you are losing vital minerals.
+The Fact: When you're sweating heavily, you're losing vital minerals.
 Pounding plain tap water actually dilutes your blood and flushes out your remaining minerals, leaving you feeling sluggish, bloated, and headachy.

 The Fix: To actually reverse dehydration and cool your system, you need to replenish your sodium, magnesium, and potassium so your body retains the hydration on a cellular level.